textileio/papers/draft.md

 it is necessary to notify various "external" actors that the Store has changed its state.
-Details of the change might include in which model the change occurred, what Action(s) (`Create`, `Save`, `Delete`, etc) were handled, and which specify Entities (`EntityID`s) were modified.
+Details of the change might include in which model the change occurred, what Action(s) (`Create`, `Save`, `Delete`, etc) were handled, and which specify Instance (`InstanceID`s) were modified.
 These external actors are called *Listeners*, and are useful for clients that want to be notified about changes in the Store.